nest-desktop/nest-desktop/docs/user/troubleshooting.rst

 **NEST error**

   NEST Simulator produces a value error, e.g. ``The value cannot be negative.``.
-  Please have a look at the official `NEST documentation <https://nest-simulator.readthedocs.io/en/latest/>`__ to obtain the correct syntax for the commads.
+  Please have a look at the official `NEST documentation <https://nest-simulator.readthedocs.io/en/latest/>`__ to obtain the correct syntax for the commands.

 |
 |